Woven coverlet: History

+Drawing of a detail of a woven coverlet from the Index of American Design at the National Gallery of Art in Washington, D.C.

 Coverlets of 18th century America were twill-woven with a linen warp and woolen weft.
 The wool was most often dyed a dark blue from indigo, but madder red, walnut brown, and a lighter "Williamsburg blue" were also used.